Sowmya-R-Krishnan/SKiD/README.md

 # Citation
 Please cite this article if you use the codes in this repository for your research:

-# License: Creative Commons Attribution 4.0 International (CC BY 4.0)
+# License: Creative Commons Attribution-NonCommercial-NoDerivatives  4.0 International (CC BY-NC-ND 4.0)